JaMugen/Module-1-Assignment/readme.md

 git pull fetch and merge commits from working branch

 git config --global user.name set the name of user for credit

+git config --global user.emial Set the users emial for each history marker